Chen-Yulin/VV214-Project/README.md

 # VV214-Project
-Using matlab to implement CV jobs
+- Using matlab to implement CV functions
+- Detect shape of color lump